 Hummingbird Cake is a real crowd pleaser.
 In fact, it’s the most requested recipe in the history of Southern Living Magazine, which helped make it famous.
 It was submitted to SL in 1978 by Mrs. L.H.
 Wiggins of Greensborough North Carolina, but it had been around before then and had appeared under other names such as Grannie’s Cake and Nothing Left Cake.
 Nobody really knows where the name Hummingbird Cake came from.
 But there’s speculation.

 — Some say the cake is so good it makes people hum.
 (Creepy!)

 — Hummingbirds drink sweet nectar and this cake is packed with sweet fruit.

-— And my theory.
-People were eating it and got attacked by hummingbirds
+— People were eating it and got attacked by hummingbirds.

 Here’s the recipe that I use.
 Some versions call for mashed bananas, but the original version uses chopped.
 Also, cutting the oil will give you a less flaky cake that in my opinion, is more like banana bread.
 I recommend using the full amount of oil.

 - 1 teaspoon baking soda